softwaresaved/byte-sized-rse/episodes/13-code-editor.md

 - IDEs typically have a host of features that help save time when writing code
 - Syntax highlighting gives you immediate feedback of potential issues as you write code
 - Code completion helps to automatically finish incomplete code statements and names
-- Code linters such as Pylint help to analyse and identify deeper issues with our code, including potential run-time errors

 ::::::::::::::::::::::::::::::::::::::::::::::::